YaoKePro/yaoke/src/content/blogs/Why LLMs are misunderstood.md

 We can escape this feeling by leveraging their incredible ability of one-shot learning, where including examples or giving instructions as part of the input can trigger internal neural activations inside the model, causing it to mimic our autonomous social context.

 This is why the next decade will be the decade of **prompting**.
 Not because we can achieve everything just by prompting models, but because we can extract different types of performance out of existing models in completely new ways.
+We can turn the average of humanity into the *best* of humanity.
 The newest released model Kimi K2 has a whopping one **TRILLION** parameters, out of which some will activate in response to your query.
 Happy prompting, and stay skeptical of the conversation around AI, whether it's praise or criticism.